digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 # Lab 1 - Install Digital.ai Release 22.2.4

 This lab is intro in using `xl kube install` to install Digital.ai Release to the K8S cluster.
-After installation we will check if everything running and do some customization in the CR on the cluster to setup Azure DNS.
+After installation we will check if everything is running and do some customization on the cluster to setup Azure DNS.

 ## Intro to `xl kube`